Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 I just don't think that's going to persuade them.

-In the first place, you know what's really wrong with this is this whole notion of comprehensive.
+In the first place, you know what's really wrong with this is this whole notion of comprehensive something this behemoth and big.

 All right.

-Um I'm sure you've heard here about the um terrorist that's been in jail here in the uh Fourth Circuit Court of Appeals basically said, uh, uh, you can't hold this guy without charging him.
+I'm sure you've heard here about the terrorist that's been in jail here in the Fourth Circuit Court of Appeals basically said, you can't hold this guy without charging him.

 Bush administration cannot use new anti-terrorism laws to keep U.S. residents locked up indefinitely.

-A divided federal appeals court said on Monday, ruling a harsh rebuke of one of the central tools the administration believes it has to combat terror.
+Without charging him, a divided federal appeals court set on Monday, ruling a harsh rebuke of one of the central tools the administration believes it has to combat terror.

 Not a setback for us.

-It's a two-to-one decision from the uh the Fourth Circuit Court of Appeals.
+It's a two-to-one decision from the Fourth Circuit Court of Appeals.

 You know, this story makes the case for keeping Club Gitmo open.

-This is why we should not close the place and move all these terrorists to the United States, and that's what the people that want to close uh Club Gitma want to do.
+This is why we should not close the place and move all these terrorists to the United States.

 And note who they are.